A248/NeoTime/README.md

 # NeoTime

-NeoTime is a base-ten system of time measurement.
+A base-ten system of time measurement.
 It is a superior alternative to the traditional 365-day year.
-1 neomillisecond

 **Introduction**